Peel Commission: Conclusions

 The Commission stated that Government have attempted to discharge the contradictory obligations of the Mandatory under conditions of great difficulty by "holding the balance" between Jews and Arabs.
 Repeated attempts to conciliate either race have only increased the trouble.
 The situation in Palestine has reached a deadlock.
-Development of local autonomy and selfgoverning institutions, this also has been hampered.
+Development of local autonomy and self-governing institutions, this also has been hampered.

 The Commission concluded that the prospect of a unified Palestine with Jews and Arabs as fellow citizens in a common state was remote due to the highly nationalistic natures of the two communities.
 On the nature of the Yishuv, it wrote that:

-"The Jewish National Home is no longer an experiment.
+The Jewish National Home is no longer an experiment.
 The growth of its population has been accompanied by political, social and economic developments along the lines laid down at the outset.
 The chief novelty is the urban and industrial development.
 The contrast between the modern democratic and primarily European character of the National Home and that of the Arab world around it is striking.
 The temper of the Home is strongly nationalist.
 There can be no question of fusion or assimilation between Jewish and Arab cultures.
-The National Home cannot be half-national."
+The National Home cannot be half-national.

 It also concluded that such a prospect was growing less realistic with time due to the nature of the Jewish education system, which was causing a rise in Jewish nationalism, writing that "from the ages of three or four years, when children enter the kindergarten to be taught Hebrew if they do not know it already, pride in the past of Jewry and in the National Home as an exclusively and intensely Jewish achievement is the dynamic centre-point of their whole intellectual development.
 The idea that they are to share their life in any way with the Arabs, that they are growing up to be fellow-citizens with Arabs in a common Palestinian state, is only recognised in the teaching of a little Arabic in the secondary schools...
 So far, in fact, from facilitating a better understanding between the races, the Jewish educational system is making it more and more difficult as, year by year, its production of eager Jewish nationalists mounts up."